rosmo-robot/Open-Core-M5stack/roadmap.md

 Note that individual components of Rosmo have different versioning numbers.
 Here we refer to 'Rosmo.io' version numbers which reflect the whole assembled robot.

 v0.1 Functional prototype

-We're pretty close to this, A robot that will move using command line tools
+We're pretty close to this, A robot that will move using command line tools, In progress.

 v0.2 Functional prototype that looks kinda pretty
+In progress.

-v1.0 A ESP32 webui available to drive the bot around (Arduino)
+v1.0 A ESP32 webui available to drive the bot around (Arduino) In progress.

 v1.1 The LCD screen works